 - Physical Sciences

 - Transportation and Distribution

 Information for Graduate Programs in Indigenous Studies

-Graduate programs in indigenous studies may focus on American Indians and/or discuss other indigenous populations, but either way they usually cover a wide range of topics, such as the culture, language and history of these populations.
-Some programs, especially at the doctoral level, offer different concentrations, such as law and policy, education, languages, literature and more, and coursework often varies based on these concentrations, but below we look at some of the common courses offered in these programs.
+Graduate programs in indigenous studies can focus on American Indians and/or discuss other indigenous populations, but either way they usually cover a wide range of topics, such as the culture, language and history of these populations.
+Some programs, especially at the doctoral level, offer different concentrations, such as law and policy, education, languages, literature and more, and coursework often varies based on these concentrations.
+However, let's look at some of the more common courses offered in these programs.

 Traditional Ecological Knowledge

 Students in traditional ecological knowledge courses explore the relationship between ecology and the social sciences.
 These courses often include readings to study ecological processes and concepts and how they affect habitation in various areas.
 Students also examine how climate change and other ecological changes cause social changes and adaptations.

 Some economics courses focus on how economies begin and their effects on social relations, while others focus on particular indigenous populations and their economic systems.
 Those that focus on indigenous populations examine how these populations developed and then tried to maintain their economic systems after contact with Europe, and how this now affects modern problems.
 Courses that focus on economic anthropology discuss topics in market economics, economics of development and political economy.

 As the name suggests, students in these courses examine a range of Native American literature.
 Students read a variety of pieces from different genres that were written by or were written about Native Americans.
 Content also comes from different tribes, and some of these courses may be considered a capstone course.